Shaman (comics): Fictional character biography

 Shaman's failure to save his daughter leads to a crisis of faith and Shaman is unable to draw mystical items from his medicine bag.
 Shaman embarks on a vision quest and learns anew the secrets of mysticism from the spirit of his grandfather.
 Shaman gains the power to beseech nature spirits for aid, although he can not command them as Elizabeth does.
 He also receives a staff and an eagle helm, which can transform into a familiar spirit.

 When a pregnant Snowbird is about to give birth to her first child and the birth needs to happen at a place of power, Shaman beseeches the spirits to lead him to such a place.
 However, Talisman, corrupted by her power and fueled by her rage, compels the spirits to unknowingly lead Shaman and Alpha Flight to a place of evil instead.
 Snowbird's child is possessed by the spirit of a sailor who has lain under the permafrost for over a century.
 Calling himself Pestilence, he battles Alpha Flight.
 Talisman plans to allow Pestilence to defeat Alpha Flight and then step in to defeat him, humiliating her father.
 However, Talisman is unable to defeat Pestilence as he is only partially of the spirit world, having been preserved in ice, and is thus outside the influence of her powers.
 As they fight, he tears the Coronet of Enchantment from her brow.
 Shocked back to her senses, Elizabeth is devastated over what she has done and apologizes to her father.
 Shaman, believing it is the only way to save Alpha Flight, dons the Coronet and takes on the mantle and powers of Talisman.
 Shaman, who grew cold and distant as Talisman just as Elizabeth had, eventually relinquishes the Coronet to Elizabeth and takes up his original medicine bag and powers again.
 He continues to work with Alpha Flight again under the name Shaman.

-Much later, time-displaced versions of Alpha Flight are brought forward in time and remain in the present, assuming the mantle of Alpha Flight while the original Alpha Flight depart Earth to return a clutch of Plodex eggs to the Plodex homeworld.

-Shaman, along with Major Mapleleaf II, both Pucks, Guardian, and Vindicator, is brutally attacked by the Collective.
+Shaman, along with Major Mapleleaf, both Pucks, Guardian, and Vindicator, is brutally attacked by the Collective.
 Their bodies are left in the Yukon Territory as the Collective continues on to the United States.
 Shaman is later confirmed dead by Sasquatch.

-During the "Chaos War" storyline, Shaman (alongside Guardian, Vindicator, and Marrina Smallwood) is among the heroes who return from the dead after what happened to the death realms due to Amatusu-Mikaboshi's rampage through the Underworld.
-He ends up with a reunited Alpha Flight as they once again fight the Great Beasts.
-Shaman remains among the living after the defeat of the Chaos King.
+During the "Chaos War" storyline, Shaman (alongside Guardian, Vindicator, and Marrina Smallwood) is among the heroes who return from the dead after Death leaves the Underworld.

-Shaman later represented the Canadian government when he attended Black Panther's meeting in the Eden Room of Avengers Mountain.
+In The Immortal Hulk, Shaman joins the group Gamma Flight, a variant of Alpha Flight.
+In Strange Academy, he joins the eponymous school as a teacher of spiritual studies.